marcmoy/ParkLender/docs/schema.md

 **Notes:**
 + For availability, how do I deal with date ranges and time ranges?
-+ How do I store the types of vehicles that are allowed?

 ## reviews
 column name   | data type | details